-.01 When an associated EN is not issued or not expected to be issued, a PN should be prepared and distributed as soon as possible following the initial receipt of the information.
+09.01 When an associated EN is not issued or not expected to be issued, a PN should be prepared and distributed as soon as possible following the initial receipt of the information.
 When an associated EN is issued or expected to be issued, a PN should be prepared and distributed as soon as practical when significant information is obtained that was not included in the EN but warrants distribution prior to the issuance of an associated LER or inspection report.
 Such information may include event causes, operational errors, unexpected plant conditions or response, equipment damage, conditions complicating recovery, reactive inspections, etc.

-.02
+09.02 The appropriate regional administrator or HQ office director, or their designee, notifies the Office of Public Affairs by direct contact when a PN is being issued that has direct or indirect connection with Agreement States and involves radioactive materials (primarily exposures, transportation accidents, theft of sources, etc.).

-.03 If the NRC enters the of , lieu of supplemental PNs A final PN is issued to note the disposition of the NRC response.
+09.03 If the NRC enters the Activated mode of incidence response, incidence response communications will serve in lieu of supplemental PNs.
+A final PN is issued to note the disposition of the NRC response once normal operations resume.

-1120- DISTRIBUTION OF PRELIMINARY NOTIFICATIONS
+1120-10 DISTRIBUTION OF PRELIMINARY NOTIFICATIONS

-.01 The issuing office shall distribute PNs.
-The distribution consists of basic distribution
+10.01 The issuing office shall distribute PNs.
+The distribution should at a minimum consist of the basic distribution list maintained as PN_Distribution or PN_Distribution_Security for security-related PNs (see Section 1105-05).
+Each office is responsible for notifying IOEB of any changes to the basic distribution list.
+The issuing office may include recipients beyond the basic distribution list as it determines is appropriate.

-1120- SUPPLEMENTAL PRELIMINARY NOTIFICATION
+1120-11 SUPPLEMENTAL PRELIMINARY NOTIFICATION

 Supplemental PNs are normally issued when it is necessary to promptly notify the Commission and other NRC management of additional or corrected information relating to a significant matter previously described in a PN.
 This may occur, for example, if the situation previously described in a PN worsens significantly or if the information in a PN is determined to be incorrect.
-Supplemental PNs may also be warranted where the necessary may be slow in developing (see Section 1120-)
+Supplemental PNs may also be warranted where the necessary information may be slow in developing (see Section 1120-08).

 A supplemental PN should also be issued when the original PN was issued due to significant operational events or problems at a nuclear plant (see Section 1120-07).
 This supplemental PN should be issued prior to plant restart if possible to ensure the Commission, NRC management, and the public are informed of how the issues were resolved prior to plant restart.